Call My Bluff (American game show)

-Call My Bluff was a short-lived American game show from Mark Goodson-Bill Todman Productions that aired on NBC daytime from March 29 to September 24, 1965.
+Call My Bluff is an American game show from Mark Goodson-Bill Todman Productions that aired on NBC daytime from March 29 to September 24, 1965.
 Bill Leyden was emcee, with Johnny Olson, Don Pardo and Wayne Howell as announcers.

 Call My Bluff originated from Studio 6A at NBC Studios in Manhattan's Rockefeller Center.

 Game Play

 Main Game

 Two teams, each consisting of two contestants and one celebrity, competed.
 The object was for the teams to earn points by determining the correct definitions to obscure words.

 Both teams were given a word.
 Each player on one team was provided a definition for that word, one of which was correct and the other two being "bluffs".
 The opposing team had to then determine which one was the correct definition.
 If the correct choice was made the team earned one point, if not, the bluffing team earned one point.
 Both teams alternated turns bluffing and determining definitions.

 Whichever team scored two out of three points won the game and $100.
 Towards the end of the show's run, this was amended to three out of five points.